Francesc Trabal

-Francesc Trabal (Sabadell, 1899 - Santiago de Chile, 1957) was a Catalan novelist, journalist and humorist.
+Francesc Trabal (1899–1957) was a Catalan novelist, journalist and humorist.

-He was one of the founders of the Colla de Sabadell (the Sabadell gang), where they started La Mirada publishing house.
-They promoted catalan culture, literature and humour using the newspaper El Diari de Sabadell as a platform.
+He was one of the founders of the Colla de Sabadell (the Sabadell Gang), where they started La Mirada publishing house.
+They promoted Catalan culture, literature and humour using the newspaper El Diari de Sabadell (Sabadell Newspaper) as a platform.
 He was one of the founders of the El Club dels Novel·listes (Novelists Club), predecessor of today's Institució de les Lletres Catalanes.
-He went into exile in Chile during the Spanish Civil War, where he created continued promoting Catalan culture.
+He went into exile in Chile during the Spanish Civil War, where he continued promoting Catalan culture.
 He started a Chilean-Catalan Institute for Culture, along with different publishing initiatives.